 The issue is not hourly labor rates.
-It is hidden leakage across callbacks, duplicate work orders, invoice overcharges, ineffective preventive maintenance, and outlier sites.
+It is hidden leakage across callbacks, duplicate work orders, invoice overcharges, and outlier sites.

 Use the TCO calculator below to quantify that leakage and model your true Total Cost of Ownership opportunity.